tonytins/citylimits/README.md

 ![Screenshot](screenshot.png)

-City Limits is a reimagining of SimCity Classic that contains features and concepts from later iterations.
+City Limits is a re-imagining of SimCity Classic that contains features and concepts from later games.
 Such as advisors, free zones, news tickers, neighboring cities, and so on.
+Though it shares a lot of core gameplay and style, it's not compatible with Micropolis.

 ## Getting Started

 ### Prerequisites

-- Godot Engine 3.1
+- Godot Engine 3.x

 ## Authors